Halvosa/kubernetes_from_scratch/CA/CA_basics.md

 ##

-# Setting up a CA
+# Creating the Kubernetes CA

 We will be setting up a CA on the k8s-master VM, where the entire control plane resides.
 In a large scale production environment, it might be best to use a separate server for the CA only, and keep it mostly offline